acamposuribe/p5.brush/README.md

 - `brush.rotate(angle)`
   - **Description**: Rotates following shapes by the amount specified by the angle parameter.
 This function accounts for angleMode(), so angles can be entered in either RADIANS or DEGREES.
 Objects are always rotated around their relative position to the origin and positive numbers rotate objects in an anti-clockwise direction.
 Transformations apply to everything that happens after and subsequent calls to the function accumulate the effect.
 This function can be further controlled by brush.push() and brush.pop().

 ---

+- `brush.scale(scale)`
+  - **Description**: Increases or decreases the size of shapes and strokes by expanding or contracting vertices.
+Objects always scale from their relative origin to the coordinate system.
+Scale values are specified as decimal percentages.
+For example, the function call scale(2.0) increases the dimension of a shape by 200%.
+Transformations apply to everything that happens after and subsequent calls to the function multiply the effect.
+For example, calling scale(2.0) and then scale(1.5) is the same as scale(3.0).

+---